Skip to main content

 • Your email address (for account login)

-• Basic usage analytics (which features you use, not what files you organize)
+• Basic usage analytics (which features you use, not the contents of your files)

 • Subscription and billing details